IBM/analytics-accelerator-capture-replay/README.md

 > 1) **Capture:** From a default IDAAV5 server trace, all queries executed for the past 7 days are captured.
 Host variables or parameter markers in SQL are replaced with the actual value.
 A set of DSNTIAUL jobs are generated for all captured queries.
 Each SQL is appended with a QUERYNO clause to easily map the V5 query execution against the V7 query execution.
 A csv file is also generated to store query attributes and measurements.
 This csv file can be loaded into a Db2 table.
 > 2) **Replay:** The DSNTIAUL jobs should then be executed on the V7 accelerator.
 From a default IDAAV7 trace a csv file is generated and loaded into a Db2 table.

-### Pre-requisites
+### Prerequisites
-* The IDAAV5 accelerator must be at V5 PTF6 or later.
+* The IDAAV5 accelerator must be at V5 PTF7 or later.
 * A java compiler that includes the xmlparser.
 * The programs require the Linux commands fold and unix2dos.
 * Google protobuf.
 The latest version is here https://developers.google.com/protocol-buffers/docs/downloads .
 The latest version should work, the matching version of what was used, 3.10.0 is here https://repo1.maven.org/maven2/com/google/protobuf/protobuf-java/3.10.0/protobuf-java-3.10.0.jar